vgs-samples/payment-orchestration-code-examples/readme.md

 ### How to run with Docker
 1. `docker-compose up --build`
 2. `ngrok http 5000` for sharing your localhost worldwide
-3. Setup ngrok link as upstream for Inbound route on the Dashboard
+3. Replace ngrok link as upstream for Inbound route on the Dashboard
 5. Open `http://localhost:5000` in browser

 ### How to use